 - a CV,

-- letters of recommendation sent directly by recommenders
+Letters of recommendation are to be sent directly by their author.